LoanBuilder, a PayPal service business loans review

 How it works

 The LoanBuilder Configurator allows you to have more control when seeking the funding you need without affecting your credit score.
-If your business prequalifies, you can use this tool to adjust your loan offer to find terms that might better fit your business’s financial situation.
+If your business prequalifies, use this tool to adjust your loan offer to find terms that might better fit your business’s financial situation.